simpeg/segns-2024-tutorial/README.md

 we'll need to follow these steps:

 1. Login to our Google Colab account.
-1. Create a new notebook.
+1. Copy the live notebook from GitHub.
 1. Install some Python libraries that we'll need to use, such as [SimPEG][simpeg].